Willoughby with Sloothby

 Willoughby with Sloothby is a civil parish in the East Lindsey district of Lincolnshire in the East Midlands of England.
 The parish includes the settlements of Willoughby and Sloothby as well as the hamlets and villages of Bonthorpe, Mawthorpe, Hasthorpe and Habertoft.
-The parish covers quite a large area of East Lindsey with the towns of Alford, Mablethorpe, Spilsby, Skegness and Burgh le Marsh situated near the parish.
-The parish's nearest railway station is Skegness.
-The village of Willoughby was served by a station on the former East Lincolnshire Railway and Mablethorpe Loop Line.
-However, it closed in 1970 and so did the lines.
-The station master's house and a section of platform and goods shed survive near the site.
+The parish lies north west of Skegness, between the A1028 road and A158 road to the south west and the A52 road to the north east.
+A small area in the west of the parish, mainly Willoughby Wood, is within the Lincolnshire Wolds National Landscape.

+Willoughby and District Parish Council serves both this parish and Claxby St Andrew.

+As of 2025 there are six listed buildings (St Helena’s Church, Willoughby at grade I, the others at grade II), one scheduled monument and a grade II listed garden in the parish.